etendosoftware/docs/docs/developer-guide/etendo-copilot/available-tools/file-downloader-tool.md

         - It attempts to determine the file name from the URL.
         - If the name cannot be determined, it determines a generic name such as `downloaded_file`.
-        - It determines the content type of the file (text or binary):
+        - It determines the content type of the file (text or other):
-            - If text, it writes the contents to a temporary file with the extension `.txt`, if it does not have one.
+            - If text, it writes the contents to a temporary file with the extension `.txt`, if it does not have another extension.
-            - If binary, it copies the content to a temporary file.
+            - If other, it copies the content to a temporary file with the corresponding extension.

 - **Returning the Result**